 2. Alternative Fuel Supply.
 In lieu of supplying gas, EPMI shall have the right, at its option, to require Black Hills to utilize Black Hills’ own on-site supply of Number 2 Fuel Oil (at a rate assuming the Guaranteed Heat Rate set forth below).
 If EPMI elects to have Black Hills supply Number 2 Fuel Oil, EPMI shall reimburse Black Hills the costs of the commodity, including transportation costs, incurred in producing Buyer’s requested Energy Quantity based upon the applicable Guaranteed Heat Rate.
 Black Hills shall notify EPMI of the costs to supply the commodity before purchasing the commodity.
 If EPMI requires Black Hills to purchase the commodity on behalf of EPMI, EPMI shall reimburse Black Hills within five days of receiving an invoice for the costs of such commodity.
 Such costs shall not be reimbursed to the Escrow Account but shall be paid directly to Black Hills in order that it may pay its third party vendors.
 Alternatively, EPMI shall also have the right, in its sole discretion, to utilize Seller’s own on-site inventory of oil, if any, provided that Buyer agrees to deliver to Black Hills an equal quantity of 0.3% sulfur Number 2 Fuel Oil at Buyer’s own expense within 15 Business Days of Buyer’s consumption of oil from Seller’s own inventory.
 Oil usage shall be limited based on the on-site storage capability of 60 hours, and total annual oil dispatch limits of 800 hours, with Buyer’s right to utilize oil up to these limits not to be constrained by Seller’s own use of oil for the Facility or auxiliary boiler located at the same location.
-Buyer’s right to utilize Seller’s on-site inventory of oil shall only be available to the extent there is at least 16 hours of oil remaining in storage (as calculated using the applicable Energy Rights and a heat rate of 9,800 Btu/kWh).
+In any event, Buyer’s right to utilize Seller’s on-site inventory of oil shall only be available to the extent there is at least 16 hours of oil remaining in storage (as calculated using the applicable Energy Rights and a heat rate of 9,800 Btu/kWh).

 3. Guaranteed Heat Rate.
 Black Hills assigns to EPMI a heat rate (high heating value) at the Facility (“Heat Rate”) of 9,600 Btu/kWh when burning natural gas, and 9,800 Btu/kWh when burning Number 2 Fuel Oil.
 To the extent that the actual Heat Rate varies from these assigned levels, thus requiring more or less fuel to achieve the output levels requested by EPMI than would be required at the Guaranteed Heat Rate, Black Hills agrees that it shall either pay or otherwise reimburse EPMI for any and all costs or penalties associated with any resulting fuel imbalances, surpluses or deficiencies and shall be liable for the Firm (LD) energy that the Facility is unable to produce, if any, as a result of the lack of fuel.